 3.)
 The green iguana is an omnivore (eats both plant and animal matter), but they prefer vegetation.

 4.)
-These iguanas can lay up to 60 eggs!
+Green iguanas can lay up to 60 eggs!
 The female will dig a burrow and lay her eggs.
-Once the eggs are laid, she will leave them and they are left to incubate and hatch.
-The babies are totally on their own at that point.
+Once the eggs are laid, she will leave them and they are left to incubate and hatch on their own.
+The babies are born self-sufficient.

 5.)
 Throughout Latin America, this iguana is hunted for its skin, meat, and eggs.
 This has caused a decline of the iguana population in certain parts of the world.
 But they are still going strong.